 Learning tricks is a not huge priority for Shih Tzu’s and sometimes bathroom training takes longer than you’d like.

 Did your pup inherit a poodle-like coat?
-If you have a curly-haired cutie, consider a puppy clip or lamb clip for your little one.
+If you have a curly-haired cutie, consider a puppy clip or lamb clip for your little one to control their fur and minimise grooming.

 The former haircut involves having the fur around the face, neck, feet, and the base of the tail shaved away, with the remaining hair left at a longer length.
 This is a good cut for winter months.